RuthAngus/TESS-rotation/code/notebooks/notebook_description.md

 injection_tests.ipynb
 -------------------------
-Injecting sinusoidal signals into data to try to recover with CPM.
+Developing code needed for injecting sinusoidal signals into data to try to recover with CPM.

 inject_signals.ipynb
 -------------------------